In this video you'll learn:

 As Professor Cuthbertson says, investing in active funds is effectively a gamble.
 One explanation for why so many of us do it, he says, is that people like gambling.
 He also thinks the media is partly to blame.

-KC: When you see gurus on the telly, I mean, sometimes people who are not that clever always sound very precise and cocksure.
-Whereas somebody with a slightly more intelligence is always a bit circumspect uncertain.
+Keith Cuthberston: When you see gurus on the telly, I mean, sometimes people who are not that clever always sound very precise and cocksure.
+Whereas somebody with slightly more intelligence is always a bit circumspect uncertain.
 And it’s always the one-handed guru, rather than the two-handed one, who seems to win.
 And people, you know, put their money that way.